 Top tips for loyal customers

 Focus on ease

-A Customer Effort Score (CES) survey can be helpful for gauging the ease of an existing loyalty program, or of your customer experience in general.
+A Customer Effort Score (CES) survey can be helpful for gauging the ease of an existing customer loyalty program or of your customer experience in general.

 Fees are OK, as long as the value is above and beyond

-We’ve recently seen the traditional loyalty program evolve into something more like a subscription, with customers paying a monthly fee in return for a VIP experience with a business.
-This could be unlimited free priority shipping, after the example of Amazon Prime, or additional perks and features, as with premium packaged bank accounts like HSBC Premier.
+We’ve recently seen the traditional customer loyalty program evolve into something more like a subscription, with customers paying a monthly fee in return for a VIP experience with a business.
+This could be unlimited free priority shipping or additional perks and features.

 It might seem counter-intuitive, but charging a fee isn’t a deal-breaker for many customers, provided the perceived value of the reward is substantially higher than the payment.
 It can actually be viewed as a way to save money, particularly if the customer would be shopping regularly with you anyway.
 They might prefer to pay $10 a month up front rather than multiple shipping fees of $3.99.

-Giving your customers a choice of rewards can be very appealing, and it broadens the range of people who will be tempted by your loyalty scheme.
+Giving your customers a choice of rewards can be very appealing, and it broadens the range of people who will be tempted by your customer loyalty program.
 Understanding your customer segments and their preferences and priorities can be instrumental here.

 For example, if you know that your customers are located worldwide and predominantly shop online, you’ll want to include rewards that appeal to them specifically, such as free international shipping.
 If your customer feedback shows that limited edition or special one-off products are highly popular, issue a reward freebie that is exclusive to your loyalty program members.